Crapworks/ceph-dash/README.md

 Graphite Integration
 --------------------

 In the latest git version, I've integrated the flot graphing library to make it possible to show some graphs from [Graphite](graphite.wikidot.com) in ceph-dash.
 First of all: ceph-dash does **NOT** put any data into graphite!
 You have to do it yourself.
-We are pushing our [Icinga](https://www.icinga.org/) monitoring to push performance metrics to graphite.
+We are using our [Icinga](https://www.icinga.org/) monitoring to push performance metrics to graphite.
 The graphs shown in the example were created by the above mentioned [Nagios check for ceph-dash](https://github.com/Crapworks/check_ceph_dash).

 This is currently **TESTING**!